 If you’re dealing with scales and itchiness, soaking in a salt bath can do wonders for your symptoms.
 Clinical trials have found that individuals with psoriasis who take baths with Dead Sea salt or Epsom salt saw significant improvement in their symptoms.
 Those who used Dead Sea salts saw an even higher improvement than those who used Epsom salt.

 Try adding Dead Sea salt – or regular salt – into a warm bath.
 Soak for about 15 to 20 minutes, and repeat a few times throughout the week.
-Make sure to moisturize skin afterward to help prevent dryness and further itching.
+Make sure to moisturize the skin afterward to help prevent dryness and further itching.

 4. Turmeric